Picton Clinker & Classic Boat Club

 The inaugural meeting was held in April 1999, with seven persons present, and a group that was keen to get out on the water.
 This served only to increase interest, with the membership swelling.

 Initially the club was a branch of the Nelson group, the World Clinker and Classic Boat Association.
-Unfortunately, they went into recess, latter disbanding, and the Picton group became a club in their own right.
+Unfortunately, they went into recess, later disbanding, and the Picton group became a club in their own right.

 We have boats of all shapes and sizes, ages, including new builds of traditional designs and styles, open boats, cabin boats, from 8ft, (2.4meters), to boats in excess of 20ft, (6m), powered by sail, outboard, inboard, oars, paddles and steam.